-Download the Sample Budget
+Download the 2016-2017 Sample Budget

-We have split the annual budget in separate tabs by semester.
+We have updated the sample budget to fit the new fee structure for 2016-2017.
+Additionally, we have split the annual budget in separate tabs by semester.
 This sample budget shows both the fixed and variable expenses your chapter may deal with throughout the year.
 The fixed expenses (TKE HQ fees) are set amounts from the fee structure.
 The variable expenses (local chapter expenses) are not set amounts and can be adjusted to fit your chapter operations.
 With the variable expenses, you may add rows and remove this lower section of the sample budget.
 Keep in mind this is a basic budget that does not include items such as housing.
 The purpose of this tool is to assist your chapter in the budgeting process.